OLAP in React Pivot Table component

 export default App;

-Named set is a multidimensional expression (MDX) that returns a set of dimension members, which can be created by combining the cube data, arithmetic operators, numbers, and functions.
+A named set is a multidimensional expression (MDX) that provides a predefined group of members from a dimension.
+It is created by combining cube data with arithmetic operators, numbers, or functions.

 import * as React from 'react';